lukem/lkonf/README.md

 README
 ======

-luaconfig provides an interface to use Lua as configuration for C applications.
+lukonf provides an interface to use Lua as configuration for C applications.

 Copyright